 Azade Seyhan’s project focuses on a unique cultural encounter between professors exiled from Hitler’s Germany and institutions of Turkish higher education that offered them refuge and intellectual community.
 The mandate of the German academic exiles was to mediate the ideals of Enlightenment modernity to the institutions of the young Turkish Republic by various forms of translational activity and cultural transfer.
 Ernst Reuter, for example, is among the many exiled academics Seyhan discusses.
 He was the leading figure of an eminent group of émigré German architects and city planners who played a major role in the modernization of urban spaces and edifices as markers of a westernized Turkish identity.

-Professor of Journalism, The Annenberg School for Communication and Journalism and Price School of Public Policy, University of Southern California
+Professor of Journalism and Public Policy, University of Southern California

 Roberto Suro examines the challenges that recent flows of asylum seeking pose for many Western democracies; in Berlin, he will focus on the city’s multi-decade postwar legacy of migration.
 Suro aims at developing policy options and proposals based on new understandings of migration flows, political reactions that roil the topic, and post-migration trajectories.